-Custom Gasket Mfg. is a leading supplier of rubber extrusion services for a wide range of industries and applications worldwide.
+Custom Gasket Mfg. is a leading supplier of high-quality custom rubber extrusions and extruded rubber products for a wide range of industries and applications worldwide.

 The rubber extrusion process is often combined with additional post-cure procedures including splicing, vulcanizing, steam curing, continuous curing, cutting to length, and lathe cutting.

-Custom Gasket Mfg. specializes in high-quality custom rubber extrusions in all rubber compounds and elastomers.
-Our company’s reputation for excellence has been built on our ability to provide our valued customers with the most effective manufacturing solutions to meet their most demanding applications.
+We specialize in custom rubber extrusions in all rubber compounds and elastomers.
+Our company’s reputation for excellence has been built on our ability to provide our valued customers with the most effective manufacturing solutions to meet their most stringent requirements.
 Custom Gasket Mfg. is committed to consistently providing precision custom rubber extrusions and extruded rubber products to meet all of your blueprint and tolerance specifications.

 Rubber Extrusion Process

 The rubber extrusion process involves forcing a rubber compound or mixed elastomer under pressure through a die that has the shape of the end product.
 The process starts with feeding material into an extruder, where heat and pressure are applied to aid the material’s travel through the die.
 Depending upon the material used, the heat and pressure will expand the end product’s size.

 Rubber extrusion provides a variety of benefits not found in other manufacturing processes, such as:

 - A wider variety of available shapes